 Buying Guide

-The legal information you need to know
+The legal information you need to know!

-Before you can complete the purchase you will require a NIE number (one each if the property is to be bought in joint names).
-You can obtain these from the Spanish consulate in the UK, or an application can be made here from the main police station.
-It usually takes about four weeks to obtain the NIE, which is your tax identification number against which your property purchase tax of 7% will be paid.
+You will require a NIE number (one each if the property is to be bought in joint names).
+You can obtain these from the Spanish consulate in the UK, or your lawyer can make the application for you but will require a power of attorney to do so.
+If you are in Spain you can also do it at the main police station.
+It usually takes about four weeks to obtain the NIE, which is your tax identification number against which your property purchase tax of 10% will be paid.
+Mortgage free, cash buyers can complete without a NIE number but must obtain one soon after to enable taxes to be paid 4 weeks after completion.
+Best to obtain one beforehand if possible.

-You can complete the purchase yourself, with your lawyer, at the Public Notary.
+You can complete the purchase yourself, with your lawyer at the Public Notary.
 Alternatively, you can give your lawyer power of attorney to purchase in your absence or your lawyer can temporarily sign on your behalf but this must then be ratified with him at the notary when you visit next time.

 On completion, if you are buying from a non-resident, your lawyer will withhold 3% of the declared value on behalf of the vendor.
 This is to ensure that the vendor’s capital gains tax liability is paid.
 The vendors and/or their representatives will be present and the final sum of money is handed over to them in exchange for the keys to the property and the new title deed prepared by the Notary.